 Repairs – Replacing the Broken Hinge

 Remember that broken hinge?
-The new hinge was attached and the doors were put back on to the jewelry chest.
+The new hinge is attached and the doors are put back onto the jewelry chest.

 The Result – Weathered Gray Hand Painted Gustavian Style Jewelry Chest

 This weathered gray jewelry armoire is ready to head home and hopefully, fill up with some pretty and sparkly new things.

 New to painting furniture and not sure where to start?
 Start at the beginning with How to Paint Furniture – a Beginners Guide.